ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_lungcancer/concept_model.rst

 +----------------+-------------+---------------+----------+
 | Total          | a+c         | b+d           | a+b+c+d  |
 +----------------+-------------+---------------+----------+

+For the primary screening target population and secondary screening target population, separately, the following is true:

 (1) :math:`1 = a + b + c + d`
 (2) :math:`OR = \frac{ad}{cb}`